PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 If you don't want to search, and install these mods manually, then try the [Fabulously Optimized](https://github.com/Fabulously-Optimized/fabulously-optimized) modpack.

 See the [MultiMC/MultiMC (auto-update)](https://fabulously-optimized.gitbook.io/modpack/readme/install-instructions#multimc) guide for help installing it.
-These instructions will work for PolyMC too.
+These instructions will work for PrismLauncher too.

 ## <img src="https://avatars0.githubusercontent.com/u/1390178?s=400&v=4" height="20"> Forge